 Item Threshold (Minimum) Requirements Target (Desired) Requirements Threshold Self- Assessment Target Self- Assessment Self-Assessment Explanation/ Justification Recommended Requirement Modification 1.13 Algorithms All algorithms, and the sequence in which they were applied in the generation process, are identified in the metadata.
-For example, these may be available through Algorithm Theoretical Basis documents. rigorously collected field spectra, PICS, Rayleigh, DCC, etc.) Note 1: Information on radiometric accuracy should be available in the metadata as a single DOI landing page.
+For example, these may be available through Algorithm Theoretical Basis documents.
+Note 1: Information on algorithms should be available in the metadata as invariant calibration sites, rigorously collected field spectra, PICS, Rayleigh, DCC, etc.) Note 1: Information on radiometric accuracy should be available in the metadata as a single DOI landing page.
 As threshold, but only algorithms that have been published in a peer-reviewed journal.
 Note 1: It is possible that high quality corrections are applied through non-disclosed processes.
 CARD4L does not per-se require full and open data and methods.
-Note 2: Information on algorithms should be available in the metadata as a single DOI landing page.
-Yes Yes Level 2 product DOI landing pages provide direct access to the atmospheric correction algorithms and citable papers.
-Example: <algorithm_sourc E_SURFACE_REFLECTA NCE>LaSRC_1.4.1GORITHM_SOURCE_S URFACE_REFLECTANC E> Note: See Item 1.1 for complete Landsat instrument DOI listings.</algorithm_sourc 1.14 Ancillary Data The metadata identifies the sources of ancillary data used in the generation process, ideally expressed as a single DOI landing page.
-As threshold, but information on ancillary data should be available in the metadata as a single DOI landing page for free online download, contemporaneously with the product.
-Yes Yes The information about the elevation model, reanalysis grid, etc. are provided in the metadata, can be found using the DOI link, and can be See missing comma in Threshold Requirement text.
-In accordance with the USGS definition and the definition ltem Threshold (Minimum) Requirements Target (Desired) Requirements Threshold Self- Assessment Target Self- Assessment Self-Assessment Explanation/ Justification Recommended Requirement Modification Note 1: Ancillary data includes DEMs, aerosols, etc. data sources downloaded from the provider's webpage.
-Examples: <data_source_ozo NE>MODISURCE_OZONE> <data_source_wat ER_VAPOR>MODISATA_SOURCE_WATER VAPOR> <data_source_pres SURE>CalculatedTA_SOURCE_PRESSUR E> <data_source_air TEMPERATURE>MODI S</data_source_air TEMPERATURE> ATION>GLS2000A_SOURCE_ELEV ATION>GLS2000A_SOURCE_ELEVATIO N> Note: See Item 1.1 for complete Landsat instrument DOI listings.</data_source_pres </data_source_wat </data_source_ozo description on page two of this PFS, the examples provided in the requirement are auxiliary data, not ancillary data sources.
+Note 2: Information on algorithms should be available in the metadata as a single Yes Yes Level 2 product DOI landing pages provide direct access to the atmospheric correction algorithms and citable papers.
+Example: <algorithm_sourc E_SURFACE_REFLECTA NCE>LaSRC_1.4.1GORITHM_SOURCE_S URFACE_REFLECTANC E></algorithm_sourc a single DOI landing page.
+DOI landing page.
+Note: See Item 1.1 for complete Landsat instrument DOI listings.
+1.14 Auxiliary Data The metadata identifies the sources of auxiliary data used in the generation process, ideally expressed as a single DOI landing page.
+As threshold, but information on auxiliary data should be available in the metadata as a single DOI landing page and is also available for free online download, Yes Yes The information about the elevation model, reanalysis grid, etc. are provided in the metadata, can be found using the DOI

+Item Threshold (Minimum) Requirements Target (Desired) Requirements Threshold Self- Assessment Target Self- Assessment Self-Assessment Explanation/ Justification Recommended Requirement Modification Requirements Note 1: Auxiliary data includes DEMs, aerosols, etc. data sources.
+Requirements contemporaneously with the product or through a link to the source. - - E> <data_source_air TEMPERATURE>MODI SR_TEMPERATURE> <data_source_elev ATION>GLS2000A_SOURCE_ELEVATIO N> Note: See Item 1.1 for complete Landsat instrument DOI listings.</data_source_elev </data_source_air

 Item Threshold (Minimum) Requirements Target (Desired) Requirements Threshold Self- Assessment Target Self- Assessment Self-Assessment Explanation/ Justification Recommended Requirement Modification 1.15 Processing Chain Provenance Not required.
 Information on processing chain provenance should be available in the metadata as a single DOI landing page containing detailed description of the processing steps used to generate the product, including the versions of software used, giving full transparency to the users.
-Yes Yes The processing software version is provided in the metadata.
+Not required.
+Yes The processing software version is provided in the metadata.
 Level 2 product DOI landing pages provide direct access to documentation and citable papers.
 Example: PROCESSING_SOFTWA RE_VERSION>LPGS_15 .2.0FTWARE_VERSION> Note: See Item 1.1 for complete Landsat instrument DOI listings.
 1.16 Data Access Information on data access should be available in the metadata as a single DOI landing page.
 Note 1: Manual and offline interaction action (e.g., login) may be required.
-The metadata identifies an online location from where the data (including any available new records) can be consistently and reliably retrieved by a computer algorithm without any manual intervention being required.
-Note 1: Some manual interaction action may be required in the first instance Yes No EarthExplorer (and other data access methods) URLs are provided on the DOI landing page and within product guides.
-Metadata does not currently identify the exact source location of the data (it is unknown when the Should there be a time constraint on the Target requirement?
-Metadata records can persist for years and potentially decades.
-It may not be feasible to provide a perpetual download URL for an individual product that remains valid after events such as major
+As threshold.
+Yes Yes The metadata includes a single DOI landing page.
+Note: See Item 1.1 for complete Landsat instrument DOI listings.
+1.17 Overall Data Quality Not applicable.
+Machine-readable metrics describing the overall quality of the data are included in the Not required.
+Yes The information on the composite image quality of the sensor,